Abney Park Chapel: The blending of styles

-Being earlier than the mainstream use of 'gothic revival' designs for chapel architecture, and in all probability with the express intention of weakening the all too frequent association of gothic with 'high church' buildings, which was being advocated rather pompously by Augustus Pugin junior, a distinctly 'low gothic revivalist' style was gradually developed by Hosking and his clients, from a conventional gothic 'mister-like' starting point.
-Hosking was successful in producing a unique and careful interpretation of the gothic style which was well-suited to the 'low church sentiments' of his clients.
-For example, stock brick rather than traditional stone was used for much of the exterior, introducing a visual quality similar to the Brick Gothic style of Baltic countries, Sweden, Estonia etc. Moreover, neo-classical features (i.e. semi-circular arches) were carefully composited into the horse carriage entrance (porte cochere), and each viewing turret bore a simple romanesque oculus to let light onto its newel staircase, rather than a pointed or quatrefoil gothic window or an oculus whose aperture was in the gothic style.
+Being earlier than the mainstream use of 'Gothic Revival' designs for chapel architecture, and in all probability with the express intention of weakening the all too frequent association of Gothic with 'High church' buildings, which was being advocated rather pompously by Augustus Pugin, a distinctly 'low Gothic revivalist' style was gradually developed by Hosking and his clients, from a conventional Gothic 'minster-like' starting point.
+Hosking was successful in producing a unique and careful interpretation of the Gothic style which was well-suited to the 'low church sentiments' of his clients.
+For example, stock brick rather than traditional stone was used for much of the exterior, introducing a visual quality similar to the Brick Gothic style of Baltic countries, such as Sweden and Estonia.
+Moreover, neo-classical features (i.e. semi-circular arches) were carefully composited into the horse carriage entrance (porte cochere), and each viewing turret bore a simple Romanesque oculus to let light onto its newel staircase, rather than a pointed or quatrefoil gothic window or an oculus whose aperture was in the Gothic style.

-The concept of introducing classical elements into a gothic design had previously used in England only on rare occasions, such as for the Little Castle at Bolsover in Derbyshire, built after the Reformation, from 1612.
-It symbolised a connection with Romanesque-Gothic religious buildings of continental Europe, such as the monastic basilica of St. Procopius, Trebic, Czech Republic, where Jewish and Christian cultures co-existed; now a UNESCO World Heritage Site.
+The concept of introducing classical elements into a Gothic design had previously been used in England only on rare occasions, such as for the Little Castle at Bolsover in Derbyshire, built after the Reformation, from 1612.
+It symbolised a connection with Romanesque-Gothic religious buildings of continental Europe, such as the monastic St. Procopius Basilica in Třebíč, Czech Republic, where Jewish and Christian cultures co-existed.